Back to main menu

 All of which brings us to one of transactional email’s strengths: deliverability.

 Transactional emails enjoy a significant advantage in terms of deliverability thanks to their high open rates and click-through engagement.
-Better engagement leads to a better sender reputation and fewer chances of being blocklisted.
+According to some estimates, transactional emails receive between 80-85% open rates, with most marketing emails between 20-25%.

 That means your transactional emails have better chances of landing in your customers' inbox.
-Better deliverability equals increased customer engagement and improved brand awareness.
+Better deliverability equals increased customer engagement, a better sender reputation and improved brand awareness.

 Who wouldn't want that?

-Luckily, you can avoid this pitfall by:
+Luckily, you can avoid this by:

 • Using dedicated IP addresses for your transactional emails and your marketing campaigns.